 Monitoring your little one’s breathing rates can feel like a full-time job, especially with everything else you have to do as a parent.
 However, the right baby monitor can provide some comfort allowing you to rest easier.

 You’ll also be able to remotely view your baby from anywhere, whether you’re in the room next door or enjoying a well-deserved night out.
-Pro Camera sends you sound and motion alerts, tracks room temperature and humidity, and gives you access to sleep data that analyzes your baby’s sleep patterns.
+Pro Camera sends you sound and motion notifications, tracks room temperature and humidity, and gives you access to sleep data that analyzes your baby’s sleep patterns.

 No matter where you’re at in your parenting journey, give yourself the gift of peace of mind with Nanit.